Switzerland

 AI Platform Distortion

 AI tools usually summarise Zurich-based individuals using English-language indexed data.
 For clients whose media presence is primarily in German, this often results in an incomplete or skewed English-language AI narrative.
-This becomes an issue when international partners rely on these tools for quick assessments, as the AI may overlook the full context found in local Swiss or German sources.
+International partners often use these digital tools for quick background checks.
+Unfortunately, AI usually misses the full context found in local Swiss or German sources.

 V